The architecture of Frank Lloyd Wright is iconic - Taliesin East is the home and studio he built in Wisconsin

 Beyond the main room are the bedrooms.
 This house doesn’t have a lot of rooms – guests were not that frequent so they didn’t really get accommodated.
 There is an interesting counter-balanced balcony that stretches out from the main building.
 The idea was to escape the boundary of the house and feel like you were out there flying with the birds!

 The Lloyd Wrights did not share a room – well not often.
-Frank was a bit of night owl and worked strange hours – particularly when he was working on a project.
+Frank was a bit of a night owl and worked strange hours – particularly when he was working on a project.
 He didn’t really think of putting in storage – ruined the aesthetics – so after he passed Olga put in some cupboards to store her clothes.

 The 2 hours shot passed and before we knew it was time to catch our shuttle bus back to the visitor centre.